New Business Guide

 The City of Groveport is extremely fortunate to have a Building and Zoning Division that is State-certified, meaning that the building permit and inspection process can be done entirely at the local level, eliminating the need—and associated delays—of having inspectors from the state approve construction projects.

-Contact Jeff Green, Assistant Administrator/Development Director to set up an initial meeting: 614-836-5301.
-This meeting will also include Stephen Moore the City’s Chief Building Official and Jessica Reeves, Public Relations & Communication Coordinator.
+Contact Jeff Green, Development Director to set up an initial meeting: 614-836-5301.
+This meeting will also include Stephen Moore the City’s Chief Building Official.

 2) ZONING APPROVALS AND PERMITS